 Environmental and health responsibility

 At the forefront of this change is the phasing out of the internal combustion engine, especially in the automotive sector.
-As an example of this trend, Volvo has announced that it will only make electric vehicles by 2030 and that it is phasing out the production of all cars with internal combustion engines, including hybrids.
+OEMs are gradually announcing that they will only make electric vehicles by 2030, and that they are phasing out the production of all cars with internal combustion engines, including hybrids.
 This is now a virtually global movement.
 National and municipal authorities are using their powers to restrict, or even phase out, the use of internal combustion engine cars.
 In March 2021, the UK government announced that new diesel and petrol cars will no longer be on sale after 2030.

 Electric vehicles reaching price and performance parity with the internal combustion engine is seen as the key milestone in the world’s energy transition.
 It is expected that this cost parity, when combined with the lower total cost of ownership of electric vehicles, will trigger exponential growth in battery electric vehicle sales.
 All automotive manufacturers are intending to switch production to electric vehicles in the short, medium and longer terms.
 This would naturally be dependent on the regular and sector supply of battery metals, of which more would have to be extracted and/or recycled.

-The serious environmental consequences of burning fossil fuels - coupled with the need to deliver a battery industry that can precipitate the transition away from internal combustion engine cars - are the main drivers behind our passion to develop a UK listed, sustainable circular economy for battery metals.
+The serious environmental consequences of burning fossil fuels - coupled with the need to deliver a battery industry that can precipitate the transition away from internal combustion engine cars - are the main drivers behind our work to develop a UK-listed, sustainable circular economy for battery metals.

 Subscribe to our Newsletter and receive news updates